alexandru/alexn.org/_posts/2020-05-26-scala-fatal-warnings.md

 wartremoverErrors in (Test, test) := Seq.empty,
 ```

-Coupled with a custom logger interface making use of its own type class, we can guarantee that data structures containing protected data cannot leak via logging (either Logback or `println` statements).
+Coupled with a custom logger interface making use of its own type class, we can ensure that data structures containing protected data cannot leak by mistake via logging (either Logback or `println` statements).

 ## Final words